-OUTLIFT STIM-FREE is the perfect option for those athletes looking for a fully clinically dosed pre-workout that offers all the performance benefits without the use of any stimulants.
+OUTLIFT STIM-FREE is the perfect option for those athletes looking for a full clinically dosed pre-workout that offers all the performance benefits without the use of any stimulants.
 OUTLIFT STIM-FREE boasts the same fully dosed performance ingredients of the original OUTLIFT with the addition of Betaine Anhydrous and features Magnapower® Creatine over standard Creatine Monohydrate.

-Whether you are looking to take a break from stimulants all together or need something to push you through grueling evening training sessions and don’t want to be up all night, OUTLIFT STIM-FREE sets a new standard and gives athletes a serious alternative backed by solid science with a full array of proven ingredients!
+Whether you are looking to take a break from stimulants all together or need something to push you through grueling training sessions and don’t want to be up all night, OUTLIFT STIM-FREE sets a new standard and gives athletes a serious alternative backed by solid science with a full array of proven ingredients!
 This clinically dosed formula primes your muscles for maximum pumps, more power and strength, greater endurance, faster recovery and less fatigue.

 If you want to make sure every workout is at its best and you wish to bypass stimulants, OUTLIFT STIM-FREE gives you what you need in abundance!

 FULLY CLINICALLY DOSED INGREDIENTS:

 Citrulline Malate 2:1 (8g)1

 • Each dose in OUTLIFT has 8g of Citrulline Malate 2:1 allowing for intense, long lasting muscle pumps.†

 • Research has shown that citrulline increases Nitric Oxide (N.O.) and blood arginine levels which can provide an elevation in protein synthesis (lean muscle growth), creatine synthesis, and a greater BCAA utilization by muscles during exercise.†

 • Supplementing with citrulline malate has been shown to directly increase the number of repetitions, reduce fatigue and significantly decrease muscle soreness post exercise.†